 Getting a new chronic illness diagnosis can be overwhelming.
-A million questions and worries pop up — how will this impact my happiness?
+A million questions and worries pop up – can I continue working with a chronic illness?
+How will this impact my happiness?
 My family?
 My social life?
 My career?
-You may have pushed through symptoms to make it through school because you had a career goal or a passion that you weren’t willing to give up.
+You may have pushed through symptoms to make it through school because you had a career goal or a passion you weren’t willing to give up.
 If you already have an established career, you may have experienced the unnerving moments in which you think, “can I keep this up?”
-Know that we’ve all been there!
-Your Friends in the Fight know how it feels and have found some ways of getting through it!
+Know that we’ve all been there.
+Your Friends in the Fight™ know how it feels and have found some ways of getting through it.

 Here’s the thing: in many ways, it was a wonderful job, but it didn’t fit my particular needs anymore.
-I had to stand all day (not great for POTS), there was only one toilet and sometimes it broke down (pretty rough on bad GI days), I had no kitchen for cooking lunch with my absurdly restricted diet, and no quiet space to go when I felt overstimulated…
+I had to stand all day (not great for POTS), there was only one toilet, and sometimes it broke down (pretty rough on bad GI days), I had no kitchen for cooking lunch with my absurdly restricted diet and no quiet space to go when I felt overstimulated.

 …incredible sadness.
 The life I had hoped to live was forever changed.
 I could no longer ignore that some of my life goals would have to be altered.
 The second emotion, however, was incredible relief.
 Fully understanding the limitations of my disease and starting to envision a more realistic and functional life plan gave me a reprieve from the dark cloud of uncertainty.”

 Prioritize your health needs in addition to the other factors when looking for a job.
 As Ilana Jacqueline puts it,